Peterborough Petes

 The Peterborough Petes are a junior ice hockey team in the Ontario Hockey League.
 The team has played at the Peterborough Memorial Centre in Peterborough, Ontario, Canada, since 1956, and is the oldest continuously operating team in the league.

 History

-The Petes were born on October 1, 1956 when the Kitchener Canucks relocated to Peterborough after the 1955–56 season.
-They would also become a sponsored junior team for the Montreal Canadiens of the NHL.
+The Petes were formed on October 1, 1956, when the Kitchener Canucks relocated to Peterborough after the 1955–56 season.
+They also became a sponsored junior team for the Montreal Canadiens of the NHL.
 The Petes played their first game on November 4, 1956, and won their first game on November 8, 1956.

-The Petes have produced a record number of National Hockey League players, including Hall of Famers Steve Yzerman, Bob Gainey, Larry Murphy, Scotty Bowman, Wayne Gretzky and Roger Neilson.
-The Petes have graduated the most players to the NHL of all current OHL teams with a total of 248.

-The Petes have won the OHL Championship nine times, second-most in OHL history and the most in the postwar period.
+The Petes have won the OHL Championship ten times, which is the second-most in OHL history behind the Oshawa Generals who have 13 and the most in the postwar era.
+The franchise’s most recent OHL Championship was in 2023 with a six game victory over the London Knights.
 They won the Memorial Cup once, in 1979.